spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v5/api/defining-conversions.md

 ## Image manipulations

-You may add any call to of [the manipulation functions](https://docs.spatie.be/imagine) available on [the spatie/image package](https://github.com/spatie/image).
+You may add any call to one of [the manipulation functions](https://docs.spatie.be/image) available on [the spatie/image package](https://github.com/spatie/image).